FeatureBaseDB/www/content/blog/terraform-experiment.md

 Once this is installed, you have to craft a few files that describe which cloud provider to connect to and how to set it up.
-The links below are the ones I use for GCP (Google Cloud Platform), and those files assume you have exported your google credentials to a local file `credentials.json` file from the GCP dashboard and you use an RSA key (~/.ssh/id_rsa.pub) in your home directory.
+The links below are the ones I use for GCP (Google Cloud Platform), and those files assume you have exported your google credentials to a local file `credentials.json` file from the GCP dashboard, you use an RSA key (~/.ssh/id_rsa.pub) in your home directory and you have generated a gist cli access token (~/.gist), the process to generate is described [here](https://github.com/defunkt/gist).
 After those files are in place simply `init` and `apply` and you are off to the races.

 {{< gist tgruben 564653ee27d617ecab8cf262ffedee8e >}}